 Dried lily buds are an ingredient in many authentic, well-known Chinese recipes, both as a vegetable of sorts and as a garnish.
 You will also find them in boiled potstickers (shwei jow), Chinese New Year noodles, and shao mai, open-faced steamed dumplings.

 Where to Buy Dried Lily Buds

 Dried lily buds can be found in most Asian markets, particularly Chinese, as well as online.
 They are available in small 4- to 8-ounce cellophane bags.
 When purchasing dried lily buds, look for those that are pale in color—freshly dried lily buds should be light brown and flexible.
 If they are dark brown or they crumble, don’t buy them as they are past their prime.

 At home, store dried lily buds in a sealed jar in a dark, cool, and dry place.
 If packaged properly, they should last indefinitely.

 Nutrition and Benefits

 In traditional Chinese medicine, dried lily buds are thought to help with insomnia, treat anxiety, and alleviate a cough.
 The buds are also known to promote healthy brain function and assist in blood clotting.
-Dried lily buds are a good source of vitamin C and potassium, as well as magnesium, copper, and manganese.
+Dried lily buds are a good source of vitamin C and potassium, as well as iron, phosphorus, and folate.